 The year 1977 gave Mildura its first ever locally produced and directed Sunraysia Show.
 The Show was known and performed under the title of SUNRAYSIA SHOW for the first five years, and Gang Members wore a special BLACK scarf until on Wednesday 2nd June, 1982 it was finally announced that Sunraysia had earned the title of Gang Show and would be allowed to wear the much sought after ‘Red Neckie’- a symbol of Gang Shows throughout the world.

-After six years as Producer, Mike Saunders resigned his position and became Technical Director for the 1983 Gang Show and Front of House Manager for the 1984 Show.
-Since then, Mike went on to produce his own show – Electric Light Theatre (and he has just recently retired after 21 years of ELT).
-Sunraysia’s Producer from 1983 to 1994 was Hugh Twaddle and from 1995 to the present day, David Searle has produced the Sunraysia Gang Show.
+After six years as Production Director, Mike Saunders resigned his position and became Technical Director for the 1983 Gang Show and Front of House Manager for the 1984 Show.
+Since then, Mike went on to produce his own show – Electric Light Theatre (and retired after 21 years of ELT).

 Over the years, Gang Show has had many highs (and a few lows too!!).
 Some of the more notable ones include our Country visits to Robinvale for three years.
 These visits were aimed at increasing Scouting and Guiding’s profile within the district, and to assist the Robinvale Group in financing the building of their new Scout Hall.
 Our Country trip also to Patchewollock and tours to Swan Hill have also been memorable and great successes.